hbctraining/DGE_workshop/lessons/05_DGE_DESeq2_analysis2.md

 summary(res_tableOE)
 ```

-In addition to the number of genes up- and down-regulated at the default threshold, **the function also reports the number of genes that were tested (genes with non-zero total read count), and the number of genes not included in multiple test correction due to a low mean count** (which in our case is < 4 and was determined automatically by DESeq2 based on overall counts).
+In addition to the number of genes up- and down-regulated at the default threshold, **the function also reports the number of genes that were tested (genes with non-zero total read count), and the number of genes not included in multiple test correction due to a low mean count**.

-***

-**Exercise**

-Explore the results table summary for the **Mov10_knockdown comparison to control**.
-How many genes are differentially expressed at FDR < 0.1?
-How many fewer genes do we find at FDR < 0.05?

-***

 ### Extracting significant differentially expressed genes

 What we noticed is that the FDR threshold on it's own doesn't appear to be reducing the number of significant genes.
 With large significant gene lists it can be hard to extract meaningful biological relevance.
-To help increase stringency, one can also **add a fold change threshold**. _The `summary()` function doesn't have an argument for fold change threshold_
+To help increase stringency, one can also **add a fold change threshold**. _The `summary()` function doesn't have an argument for fold change threshold._

-> *NOTE:* the `results()` function does have an option to add a fold change threshold and subset the data this way.
-Take a look at the help manual using `?results` and see what argument would be required.

 Let's first create variables that contain our threshold criteria: